michaelradu/michaelradu/README.md

 ![image](https://github.com/michaelradu/michaelradu/blob/master/github-test-v2.png)

-# Hi there 👋
+# Hi there I'm Michael 👋

-### I'm a self learning software engineer who is passionate about exploring new technologies.
+### A self learning software engineer who is passionate about exploring new technologies.

 > If you like me or my work: